litestar-org/litestar/docs/usage/responses.rst

    from litestar.status_codes import HTTP_307_TEMPORARY_REDIRECT
    from litestar import get
-   from litestar.response import RedirectResponse
+   from litestar.response import Redirect

    @get(path="/some-path", status_code=HTTP_307_TEMPORARY_REDIRECT)
-   def redirect() -> RedirectResponse:
+   def redirect() -> Redirect:
        # do some stuff here
        # ...
        # finally return redirect
-       return RedirectResponse(url="/other-path")
+       return Redirect(url="/other-path")

 To return a redirect response you should do the following:

 - set an appropriate status code for the route handler (301, 302, 303, 307, 308)
-- annotate the return value of the route handler as returning :class:`RedirectResponse <.response.RedirectResponse>`
+- annotate the return value of the route handler as returning :class:`Redirect <.response.Redirect>`
-- return an instance of the :class:`RedirectResponse <.response.RedirectResponse>` class with the desired redirect path
+- return an instance of the :class:`Redirect <.response.Redirect>` class with the desired redirect path

 File Responses
 --------------